centre-for-humanities-computing/tweetopic/README.md

 <br>As of now, this requirement is not enforced by the package, please be aware of this, as it might cause strange behaviour.

 > Note: If it is so demanded, this restriction could be relaxed, make sure to file an issue, if you intend to use TweeTopic for longer texts.

+## Differences from the [gsdmm](https://github.com/rwalk/gsdmm) package

+- _TweeTopic_ is usually orders of magnitude faster than _gsdmm_ thanks to the clever use of data structures and numba accelarated loops.
+  After some surface level benchmarking it seems that in many cases _TweeTopic_ performs the same task about 60 times faster.
+- _TweeTopic_ supports texts where a term occurs multiple times. _gsdmm_ only implements single occurance terms.
+- gsdmm is no longer maintained

 ## References